shapedthought/vauth/README.md

 }
  ```

-When the build method is called, the library will attempt to authenticate to the Veeam REST API and return the reqwest client around
-the authentication response struct as a tuple.
+When the build method is called, the library will attempt to authenticate to the Veeam REST API and return the reqwest client with the pre-loaded authenticated headers as well as a response struct that contains the access token (in a Tuple).

-You can then use the reqwest client to make requests to the Veeam REST API.
+You can then use the reqwest client to make requests immediately to the Veeam REST API as well as save the access token for later use.

-There are helper functions to both build the URL for the Veeam REST API as well as use an
-existing toke to build authented headers.

 Note that the library uses async/await and therefore requires the use of the tokio runtime.